-The preferred test method differed between macroalgae and seagrass, with a range of participant numbers for all 6 tests although test B for the macroalgae component had the greatest number of participants, consistent with year nineteen (OMC RT03).
-Most noticeable was the lower number of laboratories acquiring at least one 'Fail' for the seagrass quadrat than for the macroalgae quadrat and there was a greater level of agreement between participants' results and ImageJ results.
-There is no real explanation for this; it is possible ImageJ responds better to the seagrass cover then macroalgae cover.
-However, the range of results was also much high for seagrass than for macroalgae, indicating a higher degree of variability between participants.
+The preferred test method is unclear although a greater number of participants completed test B with both macroalgae and seagrass.
+This is also consistent with previous years and suggests this is the method most used by laboratories in the field.
+Most noticeable was the much higher number of 'Fails associated with test B when comparing against the ImageJ analysis compared with all other tests.
+There is no definite explanation for this at present; it is possible ImageJ responds better to the seagrass cover then macroalgae cover.
+However, the range of results was also much higher for seagrass than for macroalgae, indicating a higher degree of variability between participants.
 Seagrass is a lot patchier than macroalgae and can be much harder to estimate % cover, therefore the higher range of results contributing to an overall higher standard deviation would lessen the risk of achieving a 'Fail', based on the Z-scores.
+It is clear that these results along with those from previous years require further examination in order to improve the methodologies employed and the means in which the % cover is calculated both by field method and image analysis.